How to Add a Google Review Widget to Framer (No Code Required)

 Page speed.
 Framer sites are already fast, and a well-built widget won't slow them down.
 Look for widgets that load asynchronously — meaning they don't block your page from rendering while the reviews load.
 This keeps your Framer site's performance scores high.

-Alternative: Framer's CMS With Manual Reviews
+How Do You Use Framer's CMS With Manual Reviews?

 Framer has a built-in CMS that you could use to manually create a review collection.
 You'd create a CMS collection called "Reviews" with fields for name, rating, text, and date, then design a card component and connect it to the collection.
 This gives you full design control within Framer's native tools.